-51. In 1983, the same year Zantac was approved in the U.S., seven researchers from the University of Genoa published a study discussing the nitrosation of ranitidine and its genotoxic effects (ability to harm DNA).
-The researchers concluded:

-[I]t appears that reaction of ranitidine with excess sodium nitrite under acid conditions gives rise to a nitroso-derivative (or derivatives) [like NDMA] capable of inducing DNA damage in mammalian cells. ...
-These findings are consistent with those of De Flora, who showed that preincubation of ranitidine with excess nitrite in human gastric juice resulted in mutagenic effects[.]

-52. Then, again in 1983, Dr. de Flora, along with four other researchers, published the complete findings.
+- 51. In 1983, the same year Zantac was approved in the US, seven researchers from the University of Genoa published a study discussing the nitrosation of ranitidine and its genotoxic effects (ability to harm DNA).
+The researchers concluded: "it appears that reaction of ranitidine with excess sodium nitrite under acid conditions gives rise to a nitroso-derivative (or derivatives) [like NDMA] capable of inducing DNA damage in mammalian cell These findings are consistent with those of De Flora, who showed that preincubation of ranitidine with excess nitrite in human gastric juice resulted in mutagenic effects[.]" - 52.
+Then, again in 1983, Dr. de Flora, along with four other researchers, published the complete findings.
 16 The results "confirm our preliminary findings on the formation of genotoxic derivatives from nitrite and ranitidine[.]"
-Id.
-Again, the authors noted that:

-[T]he widespread clinical use [of ranitidine] and the possibility of a long-term maintenance therapy suggest the prudent adoption of some simple measures, such as a diet low in nitrates and nitrites or the prescription of these anti-ulcer drugs at a suitable interval from meals ...
-Ascorbic acid has been proposed as an inhibitor of nitrosation combined with nitrosatable drugs and appears to block efficiently the formation of mutagenic derivatives from . . . ranitidine.

-53. The high instability of the ranitidine molecule was elucidated in scientific studies investigating ranitidine as a source of NDMA in drinking water and specific mechanisms for the breakdown of ranitidine were proposed.17 These studies underscore the instability of the NDMA group on the ranitidine molecule and its ability to form NDMA in the environment of water
+Again, the authors noted that, "the widespread clinical use [of ranitidine] and the possibility of a long-term maintenance therapy suggest the prudent adoption of some simple measures, such as a diet low in nitrates and nitrites or the prescription of these anti- ulcer drugs at a suitable interval from meals Ascorbic acid has been proposed as an inhibitor of nitrosation combined with nitrosatable drugs and appears to block efficiently the formation of mutagenic derivatives from . . . ranitidine." - 53.
+The high instability of the ranitidine molecule was elucidated in scientific studies investigating ranitidine as a source of NDMA in drinking water and specific mechanisms for the breakdown of ranitidine were proposed.17 These studies underscore the instability of the NDMA

-15 Maura, et al., DNA Damage Induced by Nitrosated Ranitidine in Cultured Mammalian Cells, 18 Tox.
-Lttrs.
+15 Maura, et al., DNA Damage Induced by Nitrosated Ranitidine in Cultured Mammalian Cells, 18 TOX.
+LTTRS.
 97-102 (1983).

-16 De Flora, et al., Genotoxicity of nitrosated ranitidine, 4 CARCINOGENESIS 3, 255-260 (1983).
+16 De Flora, et al, Genotoxicity of nitrosated ranitidine, 4 CARCINOGENESIS 3, 255-260 (1983).